-This wiki documents the tracker adapters used by TrackHAR to extract transmitted data from tracking requests in mobile apps.
+This wiki documents the tracker adapters used by TrackHAR to extract transmitted data from tracking requests in websites and mobile apps.
 The adapter pages are automatically generated from the TrackHAR code and grouped by their tracking company.
 The wiki is maintained by Datenanfragen.de e.
 V. and all information is published under a Creative Commons CC0 1.0 Universal license.

 What is adapter-based matching? #